shinshin86/habanero-bee-google-apps-script/README.md

   * This is option of set background color.
 If you do not want to change it, you do not need to enter it.
 * pageTopButtonColor
   * This is option of set page top button color.
 If you do not want to change it, you do not need to enter it.
+* enableRelatedContentLink
+  * If you want to show related links, enter `1` in this field.
 * relatedContentTitle
   * Specifies the title text to be used for related link items.
 If not specified, it will be displayed as `Related Content`.